AyushCodes01-Cloud/IPL-2025-Match-Analytics-Using-Python/README.md

-IPL-2025-Match-Analytics-Using-Python
-Data visualization and analysis of IPL 2025 season using Python And it's Libraries IPL 2025 Data Analysis Project
+IPL 2025 Data Analysis 🏏

-This project analyzes IPL 2025 match data using Python and Jupyter Notebook.
-The notebook includes performance breakdowns, team comparisons, venue trends, and winning patterns using real-world IPL datasets.
+This project analyzes IPL 2025 match data to extract insights using Python libraries like Pandas, Matplotlib, Seaborn, and Plotly.

----

-📁 Folder Structure
-ipl-data-analysis-2025/

-├── IPL_2025_Analysis.ipynb
-├── README.md
-├── dataset/
-│ └── ipl_2025_matches.csv
-├── images/
-│ └── [All plots and visual charts]
-├── requirements.txt

----

-## 📊 Features & Visuals

-- ✅ Team & Player Performance Analysis
+📂 Features:
+- Venue-wise match visualization on India map
-- ✅ Toss Decision Impact
+- Toss impact analysis
-- ✅ Venue-based Win Patterns (Geo Map)
-- ✅ Highest Scorer & Best Bowler Highlights
-- ✅ Match Results Breakdown
-- ✅ Professional Visualizations (Seaborn, Matplotlib, Plotly)

----
+- Top scorers and bowlers of the season
+- Interactive and static charts
+- IPL 2025 winner's journey & performance metrics

+📁 Dataset
+CSV file: `ipl_2025_matches.csv`

-## 🔧 Tools & Libraries Used
+🛠️ Tools Used

-- **Python**
+- Python
-- **Pandas**, **NumPy**
+- Jupyter Notebook
-- **Matplotlib**, **Seaborn**
+- Pandas, NumPy
-- **Plotly**
+- Matplotlib, Seaborn
-- **Jupyter Notebook**
+- Plotly Express

----

-## 📂 Dataset
+📊 Output

-Located in the `dataset/` folder:
+All visuals are saved in the `images/` folder.
-- `ipl_2025_matches.csv` — Contains match-level stats like team names, scores, toss winners, best performers, and match results.

----

 ## Author